 Class assignments and grading

-The major assignment is a small team project, which will be an applied project to promote green labs at UW.
+The major assignment is a team project, which will be an applied research of project related to the quarter's topic.
 All other assignments will support this one.
-As part of the final project, teams will submit a written report/newsletter and participate in a professional presentation.
+As part of the final project, teams will submit a written report and participate in a professional presentation.

 Top scores will be given to students who participate and engage in the topic and who collaborate effectively with their teams to produce a professional and useful project.
 Students will also grade themselves and peers.